 Many consoles also come with package deals that include a big, new game right out of the box.
 Consoles tend to only set you back a few hundred dollars, too, so it’s not as big of an investment compared to a gaming PC.

-A gaming PC is best for you if:
+When a gaming PC is best for you:

 However, if you would like any customization down the line, a wider variety of games, and better overall graphics and performance, then a PC is your best choice.